 A High Concentration Of Expats May Produce The Same Effect As Tourists

-When I first moved to Cuenca, Ecuador in 2001, there was maybe one restaurant in town that qualified as fine dining.
-Litter was a common annoyance in the historic center and many of the streets and sidewalks were in poor repair.
-Locals didn’t speak English, Spanish was mandatory; it was six months before I met my first English-speaker in Cuenca.
+When I first moved to Cuenca, Ecuador, in 2001, there was maybe one restaurant in town that qualified as fine dining.
+Litter was a problem in the historic center and many of the streets and sidewalks were in poor repair.
+Locals didn’t speak English, Spanish was mandatory… it was six months before I met my first English-speaker in Cuenca.

-This influx has brought some disadvantages, things like difficulty with integration and higher prices.
+This influx has brought some disadvantages: a lack of integration with the local community and higher prices all-round.
 The local culture is changed, likely forever.

-But it’s also brought nice things, like dozens of creative and elegant dining options, cafés, ethnic food, more diverse supermarket stock, and a cleaner, better maintained downtown.
+But it’s also brought positives: dozens of creative and elegant dining options, cafés, ethnic food, a more diverse supermarket stock, and a cleaner, better maintained downtown.

-You can also find far more English spoken, plenty of modern condos on the edge of town, and even a local immigration office.
+You will also find far more English spoken, plenty of modern condos on the edge of town, and even a local immigration office.

 Ultimately, a large expat community affects the local environment in many of the same ways that tourism does, bringing both the bad and the good.

 Consider The Tourism Angle Carefully When Buying Abroad

 Be honest with yourself about whether you’ll be using your overseas home full-time, for part of the year, or as a vacation getaway.
 In my experience, the more you’re in residence, the less you’ll like the tourist environment.